sj-simmons/crypto/README.md

 becomes *somewhat* concerned if the bottom or top 10 percent is too heavy (see [Knuth](#references1) pg.
 47).

-Drawing a sample, computing the test statistic above, and interpreting that (along the lines of the previous paragraph) in the context of say a hypothesis test would be considered a *local* test in the sense that are sample usually does not include all of the random numbers spit out by our PRNG  &mdash; even though one should always use a fairly large sample size for a chi-squared test.
+Drawing a single sample, computing the test statistic above, and interpreting that (along the lines of the previous paragraph) in the context of say a hypothesis test would be considered a *local* test in the sense that our sample usually does not include all of the random numbers spit out by our PRNG  &mdash; even though one should always use a fairly large sample size for a chi-squared test.